Stop getting struck by falling objects or losing the tools you need to get the job done - start a tool tethering policy!

 Post tool tethering signs and labels around the work environment to enforce your safety message.

 Dropped tool prevention is not just smart business on your job site - it's now recognized as a best practice.
 ANSI/ISEA 121-2018: The American National Standard for Dropped Object Prevention Solutions aims to reduce workplace accidents, injuries, and deaths related to falling objects.
 By requiring dropped object prevention (DOP) solutions to go through dynamic drop testing, serious injuries are being eliminated.
-If the DOP device being tested prevents a drop, it passes, but if the tool tethering device breaks, it fails.
+If the DOP device being tested prevents a drop, it passes, but it fails if the tool tethering device breaks.

 OSHA requires that if you work in an environment where you’re at risk of being hit by something that falls, you must: